filesender/filesender/docs/v3.0/install/index.md

 production service you probably want to change that to only support authentication sources of your choice.

+You might also like to consider taking a look at [sspsmall](https://github.com/monkeyiq/sspsmall) to install and SP and IdP with SimpleSAMLphp on your system.

 All versions of FileSender currently use the SimpleSAMLphp 2.x series.
 For example, version 2.4.2 of SimpleSAMLphp.
 [Download SimpleSAMLphp](https://simplesamlphp.org/download/).
 Other
 [(later or older) versions](https://github.com/simplesamlphp/simplesamlphp/releases) will